Rules, Regulations, and Social Benefits (UPDATED)

 - Regulation can also limit activities whose harm may not be obvious to many consumers.
-An example of this is the Fiduciary Duty rule issued by the Obama administration.
-This rule requires financial advisers to meet a “fiduciary standard” and act in the best interest of their clients, even if the adviser would benefit from behaving otherwise.
-Some firms currently use commission-based fees, which create incentives for financial advisers to steer clients into products that may have higher fees and lower returns.
-This conflicted advice could be costing families an estimated $17 billion per year according to government estimates (for more details see this EconoFact post).
+An example of this was the Fiduciary Duty rule issued by the Obama administration in 2016.
+The rule required financial advisers to meet a “fiduciary standard” and act in the best interest of their clients, even if the adviser would benefit from behaving otherwise.
+Some firms use commission-based fees, which create incentives for financial advisers to steer clients into products that may have higher fees and lower returns.
+At the time, government estimates calculated that this conflicted advice could be costing families $17 billion per year.
+(A federal appeals court vacated the measure in 2018.)

 - Workers in some industries may face hazardous working conditions that they may not know about or that they find difficult to avoid.
-These workers may not fully understand the danger they face, or they may find it difficult to negotiate with their managers because they have limited power in their relationship.
-Recent regulations passed regarding the presence of Silica and Beryllium at the workplace, for instance, limit worker exposure to these toxic substances and can save lives.
+These workers may not fully understand the danger they face, or they may find it difficult to negotiate with their managers because they have limited power in their relationship, especially if they do not have a collective voice through a union.
+Regulations passed regarding the presence of Silica and Beryllium at the workplace, for instance, limit worker exposure to these toxic substances and can save lives.

 What this Means:

 While regulations may be costly to businesses, there are a number of reasons why we, as a society, should embrace government intervention and regulations when they lead to socially beneficial outcomes.
 Regulations and rules have benefits as well as costs.
-Deciding which rules and regulations are, on net, beneficial requires careful cost-benefit analyses, and in the past these were regularly undertaken to evaluate proposed federal rules.
-This was re-emphasized by the Obama administration in a 2011 Executive Order that called on agencies to re-evaluate existing regulations as to the appropriateness of the rule.
-However, the recent Executive Order issued by Donald Trump in January 2017 suggested that regulations should focus only on the costs (and not the net benefits) as a metric for future rules and also stated that “any new incremental costs associated with new regulations shall…be offset by the elimination of existing costs associated with at least two prior regulations.”
-This standard is unlikely to yield socially beneficial outcomes.
+Deciding which rules and regulations are, on net, beneficial requires careful cost-benefit analyses, and in the past these analyses were regularly undertaken to evaluate proposed federal rules.